Learnware-LAMDA/Learnware/docs/workflows/reuse.rst

     reuse_ensemble_pruning.fit(val_X, val_y)
     predict_y = reuse_job_selector.predict(user_data=test_x)

-- ``FeatureAugmentReuser`` helps users reuse learnwares by augmenting features.
-This reuser regards each received learnware as a feature augmentor, taking its output as a new feature and then build a simple model on the augmented feature set(``logistic regression`` for classification tasks and ``ridge regression`` for regression tasks):
+- ``FeatureAugmentReuser`` assists in reusing learnwares by augmenting features.
+It concatenates the output of the original learnware with the user's task features, creating enhanced labeled data, on which a simple model is then trained (logistic regression for classification tasks and ridge regression for regression tasks):

 .. code:: python